-MIT Solve is open to anyone in the world, with the exception of United States embargoed countries: US law prevents MIT Solve from accepting applications from people who are ordinarily resident in Iran, Cuba, Syria, North Korea, Crimea, Russia, and Belarus, or from parties blocked by the US Treasury Department.
+MIT Solve is open to anyone in the world, with the exception of United States embargoed countries: US law prevents MIT Solve from accepting applications from people who are ordinarily resident in Iran, Cuba, Syria, North Korea, Crimea, Donetsk People's Republic and Luhansk People's Republic regions of Ukraine, Russia, and Belarus, or from parties blocked by the US Treasury Department.

-Tips for completing the application
+SOLVE Tips for completing the application

-Once you decide you would like to apply to Solve's 2024 Global Challenges, begin your application as soon as you can.
+Once you decide you would like to apply to Solve's 2025 Global Challenges, begin your application as soon as you can.
 In post-application surveys, most applicants reported that they spent several hours completing the application.
 Be sure to budget enough time to submit your application before the deadline.

-Keep in mind that all answers you submit are visible to the public, unless they are denoted as "Not Publicly Viewable: for internal use only."
-Please only share information in your application that you are comfortable publicly sharing.
+Keep in mind that answers in your solution profile may become visible to the public if you advance in the selection process.
+Please only share information in your solution profile that you are comfortable publicly sharing.

-Only some of the questions in the application are required, and they all appear in the Solution Overview section.
-You must answer all the required questions in order to submit your application.
-But we strongly encourage you to complete the optional questions too - applicants who answer all or most of the optional questions are more likely to be selected.
+Only some of the questions in the application are required, and they all appear in the Solution Profile and Solution Overview sections.
+You must answer all the required questions in order to submit your application, but we strongly encourage you to complete the optional questions too - applicants who answer all or most of the optional questions are more likely to be selected.